apekb03/AskTheVideo/README.md

 # AskTheVideo

-This project generates a transcript from a YouTube video using OpenAI's Whisper model.
-The transcript is then processed with LangChain to create vector embeddings—allowing for semantic similarity search and question answering.
-After embedding the transcript, I built a simple chatbot that can answer user queries about the video.
-The questions are kept intentionally simple to reduce the chances of hallucination and ensure accurate responses.
+This project combines OpenAI Whisper for video transcription, LangChain for embedding and semantic search, and an LLM to generate accurate, context-aware responses.

+The questions range from simple "what is the videoa about" to "divide  this polynomial"